Adventech/sabbath-school-lessons/src/en/2023-01/07/teacher-comments.md

 “I saw that it is in the providence of God that widows and orphans, the blind, the deaf, the lame, and persons afflicted in a variety of ways, have been placed in close Christian relationship to His church; it is to prove His people and develop their true character.”—Ellen G. White, Testimonies for the Church, vol. 3, p.
 511.

-Why is it important to understand the concept of charity as a love commandment and not as an option in our Christian life?
-In what way does charity make our profession of faith genuine?
+`Why is it important to understand the concept of charity as a love commandment and not as an option in our Christian life?
+In what way does charity make our profession of faith genuine?`

 “Those on the left hand of Christ, those who had neglected Him in the person of the poor and the suffering, were unconscious of their guilt.
 Satan had blinded them; they had not perceived what they owed to their brethren.
 They had been self-absorbed, and cared not for others’ needs.”—Ellen G. White, The Desire of Ages, p.
 639.

-Why can we not allege before God that we didn’t know the extent of our obligation to the poor and suffering?
-Now that we do know, what will be our response going forward?
+`Why can we not allege before God that we didn’t know the extent of our obligation to the poor and suffering?
+Now that we do know, what will be our response going forward?`

+`Notes`